 Missouri applied NEVI guidance for station spacing, power ratings and number of units to the Alternative Fuel Corridors.
 Consideration was given to the estimated range of an 80% charge from a 30-minute charge session for low and mid-range electric vehicles.
-On the low end, a 150-mile range electric vehicle would have an estimated 120-mile range after completing an 80% charge.
+On the low end, a 150-mile range electric vehicle would have an estimated 120-mile range after completing an 80% charge electric vehicle would have an estimated 120-mile range after completing an 80% charge.
 A 250-mile mid-range electric vehicle would have an estimated 200-mile range after completing an 80% charge.
 Resulting range from a recommended 80% charge would provide EV drivers ample options to traverse the state when the network is fully built out.